 The description of airship construction in this chapter is largely based on that of the German airship Hindenburg.
 From a general point of view the methods described are applicable to any modern airship, but where figures are given they apply specifically to the Hindenburg.
-This chapter is by Captain J. A. Sinclair.

 AN EARLY COMMERCIAL CABIN AEROPLANE used on a Soviet airline between Moscow and Konigsberg (East Prussia).
 The aircraft, a five-seater Fokker III, was built in Germany and had a 360 horse-power Rolls-Royce engine.
 Fokker was a pioneer of commercial flying after the war of 1914-18 and introduced the first commercial cabin aeroplane when nearly all aircraft for commercial work were converted warplanes.